 Mental illness can occur in response to traumatic events such as motor vehicle and workplace injuries, or can arise organically over time.
 Mental health impacts functioning at home, within the community and at the workplace.
-Our occupational therapists are skilled in assisting clients who experience functional limitations arising from anxiety, post-traumatic stress disorder, depression, and other psychological conditions using cognitive-behavioural and trauma informed approaches.
+Our occupational therapists and counsellors are skilled in assisting clients who experience functional limitations arising from anxiety, post-traumatic stress disorder, depression, and other psychological conditions using cognitive-behavioural and trauma informed approaches.
 The latter focuses on building client trust, the reframing of perceived threats as opportunities for growth, and assisting clients with strategies to build and maintain support networks.
 Programs are provided in collaboration with the client’s physician, mental health professional, the funder and other stakeholders to ensure a coordinated and well supported rehabilitation plan.

 Some clients have difficulty participating in activities due to overwhelming mental health symptoms.
 Occupational therapists work with clients to identify situations and triggers that increase their levels of distress and lead to activity avoidance.
 Clients are provided with reassurance and education, in addition to strategies to manage symptoms which may include deep breathing, relaxation, visualization and mindfulness techniques.
 Occupational therapists work with clients and their mental health professionals to establish a graduated exposure program.
 This occurs concurrently with the building of self management strategies to help clients safely resume their pre-disability activities.